-Risk Category Description Rating (likelihood x consequence) Mitigation Action Financial Cost of works exceed budget allowance Unlikely (2) x Medium (3) = Moderate (6) The contract will be monitored closely.
+Risk Category Mitigation Action consequence) Financial Cost of works exceed budget allowance Unlikely (2) x Medium (3) = Moderate (6) The contract will be monitored closely.
 Cost variations to be scrutinised or adjusted as necessary.
 Health & Safety OSH Incident Unlikely (2) x Minor(2)= Low(4) Compliance with OSH policy and standard process/procedures as part of the contract.
 Reputation Customer complaints Unlikely (2) x Medium (3) = Moderate (6) Complaints management protocol for swift resolution under contract, and ongoing works supervision.
 Service Delay in Unlikely (2) x Works programme will be Interruption project Medium (3) = monitored, and followed.
 As a delivery Moderate (6) part of contract.
-Compliance Substandard work Unlikely (2) x Minor (2)= Low (4) Quality assurance standards to be complied with as part of the contract.
+Compliance Substandard work Unlikely (2) x Minor (2)= Low Quality assurance standards to be complied with as part of the (4) contract.
 Property N/A N/A N/A Environment N/A N/A N/A